Arham-Mod/ADVAIT_WEBPAGE/README.md

-## This is the officail website for ADVAIT 😝
+## This is the official website for ADVAIT 😝

 ## Getting Started